Introduction

 What Are the Visual Indicators of an Upside-Down Mower Blade?

-- Check the Blade’s Shape:
+- Examine the Blade’s Shape:

 - Look for Markings:

-- Observe the Cutting Quality:
+- Assess Cutting Quality:

-- Blade Installation:
+- Check Blade Installation:

-What Should You Look For on the Blade to Ensure It’s Not Upside Down?
+What Should You Look for on the Blade to Ensure It’s Not Upside Down?

 - Manufacturer Markings: